kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - compatible claims are eligible to reuse already-locked devices (alpha does not actively prefer them; affinity-aware preference lands in beta),
-- incompatible claims are filtered before bind/prepare when the scheduler has reconstructable affinity state,
+- when the scheduler has reconstructable affinity state, devices with incompatible affinity locks are not viable options for incompatible requests — gating happens before bind/prepare,
 - devices with unknown legacy affinity state are conservatively excluded until they become clean.